Ayurveda And Morning Sickness

-The first trimester diet for a pregnant women advises lots of liquids, the embryo is still in a liquid form and the mothers body is building blood, amniotic fluid and fat.
+The first trimester, diet for a pregnant woman advises lots of liquids, the embryo is still in a liquid form and the mother's body is building blood, amniotic fluid and fat.
 An increase in water element (Kapha) is very helpful.

 If you find liquids difficult to tolerate too, try and increase the liquid in your diet in other ways.
 A bit of extra fat these days is very grounding and nourishing, like ghee or unsalted butter or coconut.